beartype/beartype/README.rst

   `dynamically-typed`_ language.
 Unlike ``beartype``, static type checkers enforce `static typing`_ and are thus strongly opinionated; they believe `dynamic typing`_ is harmful and emit errors on `dynamically-typed`_ code.
-  This includes common use patterns like changing the type of a variable after assigning that variable a value whose type differs from its initial value.
+  This includes common use patterns like changing the type of a variable by assigning that variable a value whose type differs from its initial value.
   Want to freeze a variable from a ``set`` into a ``frozenset``?
 That's sad, because static type checkers don't want you to.
 In contrast: